japila-books/spark-sql-internals/docs/spark-sql-functions-windows.md

 import org.apache.spark.sql.expressions.Window
 ----

-There are two families of the functions available in `Window` object that create <<spark-sql-WindowSpec.adoc#, WindowSpec>> instance for one or many link:spark-sql-Column.adoc[Column] instances:
+There are two families of the functions available in `Window` object that create <<spark-sql-WindowSpec.md#, WindowSpec>> instance for one or many spark-sql-Column.md[Column] instances:

 * <<partitionBy, partitionBy>>
 * <<orderBy, orderBy>>